HPH-Fabrication-Addins/cinx-api-docs/source/includes/_back-orders.md

 project | Limits results to a single project. | {cinx_project_id}
 vendor | Limits results to a single vendor. | {organization's vendor number}
 po-guid | Limits results to a specific purchase order. | {cinx_po_id}
+format | Defines the response format type.
+If not specified, json will be used. | json, xml

 ## Get Back-Order
 ### API Endpoint - Get a Back-Order